williscool/modern_vanilla_js_app/design_notes.md

 - use css animations to get the lightbox working https://codepen.io/designcouch/pen/DEkcf
 - light box when photo clicked (just need to animate the css to the demisions of the thing based on the size of the viewport)  https://codepen.io/designcouch/pen/DEkcf
 - Build a polished user experience you'd be proud to ship  (from the UI side)
+- photos from an api (hard code to something pretty like islands "", maybe use graphql make that p1 if it takes more than15 mins to figure out)
+- unit testing ( try adding flow typing at this stage if you can get it working in less than 10 mins)